-Cooperative Agencies Resources For Education (C.A.R.E)
+Cooperative Agencies Resources For Education (C.A.R.E):

 The Cooperative Agencies Resources for Education (C.A.R.E.) is a state-funded program which was developed to provide education opportunities for persons receiving TANF benefits.
 CARE is designed to provide support towards student retention and academic success and to assist eligible students in their academic and/or vocation objectives.
 The program provides academic, vocational, and personal counseling; financial assistance, book grants, supplies, access to the CARE library, child care, transportation, tutoring and peer counseling.
-(See also E.O.P.& S. section) For further qualification information, please call (530) 661-5728.
-The EOP&S Office is located in Building 700, Room 743.
+For further qualification information, please call (530) 661-5728.

-Child Development Center
+Child Development Center:

 The Child Development Center is located at Woodland Community College in building 1000.
-Infants and toddlers (3-36 months), pre-schoolers (3-5 years), and school-age (5-7 years) are served at the Child Development Centers.
+Potty-trained, preschoolers (2-5 years) are served at the Child Development Centers.
 State Preschool is available 9:00 a.m.-Noon at no charge to eligible student-parents.
 Early morning and Noon-10:00 p.m. child care is also available on a sliding scale fee rate.
 Facilities are available for outdoor and indoor play, learning activities, and naps.